 When you’ve just moved home you’re not looking to spend money in vain.
 That’s why it’s important to decide whether you can afford to redecorate your entire home at once, or gradually over time.
 If you don’t have the means to redecorate every room, just pick the one you’ll be spending most of your time in and start from there.
 The other rooms can wait, plus they make great storage space in the meantime.

 Тhis is your time to experiment with different colours and nuances.
 Well, unless the walls already look good, then you can skip this tip.
-On second though, there’s no better way to personalise a home than to paint it in colours of your liking.
+On second thought, there’s no better way to personalize a home than to paint it in colors of your liking.

 When your walls are ready, start by rolling top to bottom, one side to the other.
 You need to add at least two coats before considering the wall done.
 The cool thing to remember is, you have no deadline and are free to experiment.
 You might want to check out some examples on what colours are best for certain rooms.

 If this is your first home and you’ve just moved house, you’ll probably need to save some money before you can buy quality furniture.
 So, in order for you not to use cardboard boxes as dressers, we advise finding some used furniture in the meantime.

 Ask relatives and friends if they have a cupboard or desk they no longer need.
 Local thrift shops, IKEA and websites such as Craiglist and eBay are also pretty good options for finding used furniture.
 Should some of these heavy pieces of furniture be in another London area different than the one you’re currently in, you can safely call a man and van service company such as ours.

 Remember this is just temporary.
 You might not like the furniture you get now, but you will be able to afford better in time.
 Besides, you can do some painting on the old pieces of furniture you can never do on new ones.
 Who knows, you might just create a masterpiece.

 4. DIY decorations